booksbyus/zguide/site/content/docs/chapter3.md

 ### The REQ to ROUTER Combination

 In the same way that we can replace REQ with DEALER, we can replace REP with ROUTER.
 This gives us an asynchronous server that can talk to multiple REQ clients at the same time.
 If we rewrote the "Hello World" server using ROUTER, we'd be able to process any number of "Hello" requests in parallel.
-We saw this in the “Sockets and Patterns” <tt>mtserver</tt> example.
+We saw this in the [Chapter 2 - Sockets and Patterns](chapter2#sockets-and-patterns) <tt>mtserver</tt> example.

 We can use ROUTER in two distinct ways: